And the Battle Rages On

 And where is the anvil that, for many years, stood on its plinth besides the Brook near the ford, as a reminder of past battles?
 Occasionally it changed sides and it was the butt of various practical jokes, but it seems its disappearance around 1982 was, sadly, final.

 To watch another colour video, this time recorded by local historian, the late Eddie Toseland, go to the Archive section and in Customs, you will find a sub-section entitled Battle of the Brook.
-There you will find Eddie’s video, also the video on this page as well as the black and white video in the first Battle of the Brook page.
+There you will find Eddie’s video, also the video in this posting as well as the black and white video in the first Battle of the Brook posting.

 So lots to watch!